syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Sections/Header-and-footers-for-first-page).

 A Word document can have different header and footer for odd and even pages.